MLT (hacktivist): Recent activity

 In May 2015, someone purporting to be MLT featured on CNN, speaking to them about Junaid Hussain and claiming that he witnessed him appear on video chat once as a 'black power ranger' while wielding an AK-47.
 In August 2015, MLT featured on Episode 5 of the TV show Viceland Cyberwar where he spoke about subjects ranging from the security of autonomous cars to the death of his former hacking partner.

 In 2016, Matthew identified and reported vulnerabilities to eBay and the U.S. Department of Defense.
 He has stated that he avoids illegal activities and instead dedicates his time to participating in bug bounty programs.

 In 2022, MLT appeared as a guest on Darknet Diaries.
 In this episode the history of TeaMp0isoN and some of the high profile hacks that MLT undertook are discussed, as well as the relationship between MLT and Junaid Hussain.

-Currently MLT works as a Bug bounty finder as well as a Zero-day exploit developer.
+Currently MLT works as a bug bounty hunter as well as a zero-day exploit developer.
+He also operates a private exploit research and development team named "Bug0xF4" (pronounced "BugHalt").